-SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2019
+SCHEDULES FORMING PART OF THE ACCOUNTS FOR THE YEAR ENDED 31st MARCH, 2020

-In the meanwhile, the Department has issued a notice under Section 148 for re-opening of the assessment stating that certain income has escaped assessment.
-During the year ended 31st March, 2018, the assessment under Section 143(3) (ii) read with Section 147 was completed and an order was passed with a refund of Rs.
+March, 2018, the assessment under Section 143(3) (ii) read with Section 147 was completed and an order was passed with a refund of Rs.
 62.71 Crores.
 However, the said refund is adjusted against the demand of financial year 2013-14 (refer (o) below).
 The Board filed an appeal before the CIT (A) against the aforesaid order.
-During the year ended 31st March 2019, the CIT (A) through its order dismissed the appeal.
-Further, the Board has filed an appeal against the order of CIT (A) before the ITAT, which is pending.
+During the year ended 31st March, 2019, the CIT (A) through its order dismissed the appeal.
+Further, the Board has filed an appeal against the order of CIT (A) before the ITAT, which is pending adjudication.